Premier Checking Account

 Yes.
 Your deposits are insured to at least $250,000 by the National Credit Union Administration (NCUA), an agency of the federal government.
 Call customer service at 800-856-0026 for a pamphlet for more information.

-You can make deposits in person, by mail or by ATM.
+You can make deposits in person or by mail.
 You can also make deposits conveniently through payroll deduction or Remote Deposit Capture.

 A stop payment request may be made either in person, or via telephone request.
 A stop payment request made by telephone will expire in 14 days unless confirmed in writing within this same time period.
 A written stop payment request is valid for six months